adele97/kotlin-notebooks-blog/src/main/markdown/blog.md

 In this case, from my experience in powerlifting I know that
 - In some compeitions, there is only one lifter per weight class.
 So they will be awarded first place no matter how poorly they do.
 So setting a minuimum number of entrants per weight class makes sense
-- In the dataset, competitions are unique by meetname and date
+- In the dataset, competitions are unique by `meetname` and `date`
-- For a specifc competition, a class is unique not just by weight class, but also by division (eg: juniors, open and masters)
+- For a specifc competition, a class is unique not just by `weightclass`, but also by `division` (eg: juniors, open and masters)

 So that leads to the following query.
-You will see that I've filtered out null results in the query, but of course you could do that directly the dataframe using the dataframe library.
+You will see that I've filtered out null results in the query, but of course you could do that directly the dataframe using the `filterNulls` function in the dataframe library.

 Of course you can just write the string directly, but I like to create a function so you can easily modify the query with placeholders.
 For example to look at a particular year/s or to quickly iterate on the number of entries (lifters) in a weight class.
 The ability to quickly iterate, learn and discover is a key componment of a successful datascience workflow.